microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 [< Previous Challenge](./Challenge-01.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-03.md)

-## Pre-requisites (Optional)

-This challenge assumes that Challenge 01 has been completed successfully.

 ## Introduction

 Virtual assistants augment customer service and can be leveraged to interact with customers during off-hours or when the customer service team is extremely busy.